rapheeck/listtodo/README.md

 ## Instruction

 Type tasks to do where the cursor is blinking.
-Press "enter" on the keyboard or click on the "Add task" button The green button deletes the task, the red button deletes it.
+Press "enter" on the keyboard or click on the "Add task" button.
+The green button deletes the task, the red button deletes it.

 ## Screenshot